Quiqq31/Hello-Tomohio-I-wanted-to-contact-you./README.md

 # Hello-Tomohio-I-wanted-to-contact-you.
-Hello tomohio i dont know if you will see this, but i wanted to contact you (and didnt come up with a different way of doing so), before i start I want to tell you who i am and why im i contacting you. i am enrique a student of computer science degree and on my final year.
-I will explain more in the readme.
+Hello tomohio i dont know if you will see this, but i wanted to contact you (and didnt come up with a different way of doing so), before i start I want to tell you who i am and why im i contacting you.

 My name is Enrique, and I am a final-year Computer Science student at Universidad Franciso de Victoria (UFV, from Spaim).
 I am contacting you seeking aid for my Final Year Project (FYP).